 What techniques did Ken use to develop his resume?

 After 20 years of success as a business analyst, Ken was an expert in his field and wanted the same opportunity within his industry.
 He decided to ditch the objective at the top of his resume.
 Instead, he used his industry career title as a headline and wrote a brief profile summary to promote his expertise as an analyst.

-Ken did reveal he was a college graduate, but did not include his 1977 graduation date.
-Recent professional development courses such as industry related workshops, training programs, and company sponsored seminars were added (with dates) to the education section of his resume, demonstrating his commitment to learning new skills and business practices.
+Ken revealed he was a college graduate, but didn’t include his 1977 graduation date.
+He included recent professional development courses such as industry related workshops, training programs, and company sponsored seminars were added (with dates) to the education section of his resume to demonstrate his commitment to learning new skills and business practices.

-Although he had a 34-year job history, Ken decided only to disclose 20 years of experience with his most recent employer.
-This was all he needed to effectively highlight his career progression while promoting his relevant credentials and background.
+Although Ken had a 34-year job history, he decided only to disclose 20 years of experience with his most recent employer.
+This was all Ken needed to effectively highlight his career progression while promoting his relevant credentials and background.